“You know what they say – ‘Revenge is like serving cold cuts.'”

 There is no doubt that this is a moment pregnant with consequence for Carmela.
 But The Sopranos doesn’t normally highlight its important moments with so many bells-and-whistles.
 On the DVD commentary track, Figgis says over the scene, “That’s a really interesting transition, and it wasn’t the way I’d expected the scene to look at the end,” leading me to believe that he isn’t the primary culprit.
 On the other hand, each of the other directors who recorded DVD commentaries for this season—Garcia, Bogdanovich and Buscemi—all mentioned how straightforward and invisible the editing of The Sopranos is, but I don’t recall Figgis saying anything like this.
 Perhaps he never noticed how straightforward and invisible the editing of The Sopranos usually is.
 Perhaps he was just trying to do something new and different here.
 Figgis is a gutsy filmmaker, he is willing to take chances and push the envelope.
 His film Timecode, for example, projects four unedited streams onto four quadrants of the screen simultaneously for the duration of the movie.
 (But not all experiments go well.
 Someone with the handle “TweeterFlix” gives a devastating synopsis of Timecode on YouTube: “Figgis divides up the screen to tell 4 stories at the same time.
 They’re all boring.”)

 I’m not trying to pick on Mike Figgis though, I think he did a phenomenal job here.
-“Cold Cuts” focuses on a subject that had been mostly unexplored on The Sopranos but one that is crucial to understanding the mobster mentality: the relationship between anger and revenge.
+“Cold Cuts” focuses on a subject that had been mostly unexplored on The Sopranos but one that is crucial to understanding the mobster mentality: the relationship between anger, pain and revenge.
 The hour also deftly performs the role that an “episode #10” should traditionally perform: escalate tensions as we enter the final stage of the season.
 (Of course, Chase does seem to veer away—at first blush, anyway—from some of these escalating tensions in the next episode, the wild-and-woolly “Test Dream.”)
 I feel that the second half of Season 5 gives us the strongest run of episodes in the entire series, and “Cold Cuts” easily pulls its weight in this run.

 While Tony’s baiting of Janice at the end of the hour is indefensible, he does bring up a valid point: Janice was a pretty horrible mother to Harpo, and her deficiencies as a parent probably did contribute to the difficult life that he’s had.
 We learn here that he was named after the Phoebe Snow song “Harpo’s Blues,” not after the clownish Marx brother as I had always assumed.
 It’s easy to imagine Harpo going through life being bullied or dismissed because of his clownish name.
 Janice arguably hobbled her son right from birth by christening him “Harpo.”
 And things just seem to have gotten worse from there.
 Though we never meet Harpo, we can assume from the fact that he goes by the name “Hal” now that he is not very proud of his birthname.
 And we can assume from the fact that he has been homeless that he has suffered terribly in his life.
 Janice is severely lacking in the mothering department, and her son has had to pay a price for it.
 The parallel here is that Janice’s own mother was severely ill-equipped to be a mom, and her children, including Janice, were forced to pay a price for it.